2ndQuadrant/pglogical/README.md

 * Pallavi Sontakke
 * Umair Shahid

-pglogical licence is The PostgreSQL Licence
+pglogical license is The PostgreSQL License

-pglogical copyright is novated to PostgreSQL Global Development Group
+pglogical copyright is donated to PostgreSQL Global Development Group